wkhere/stackless/Doc/c-api/object.rst

    Compute and return the hash value of an object *o*.
 On failure, return ``-1``.
    This is the equivalent of the Python expression ``hash(o)``.

+.. cfunction:: long PyObject_HashNotImplemented(PyObject *o)

+   Set a TypeError indicating that ``type(o)`` is not hashable and return ``-1``.
+   This function receives special treatment when stored in a ``tp_hash`` slot, allowing a type to explicitly indicate to the interpreter that it is not hashable.

+   .. versionadded:: 2.6

 .. cfunction:: int PyObject_IsTrue(PyObject *o)